Code-with-Ski/Canvas-LMS-Mods/README.md

   - Profile
     - Enable "View Grades" button on the profile

+- All Courses
+  - Enable filters on enrollment lists (Term, Enrolled as, Published)
+  - Enable search bars on enrollment lists (Course, Nickname)
+  - Enable column sorts on enrollment lists

 - Dashboard
   - Enable "See all courses" button on the dashboard